-An alternative to VCDS and CDI may be required for deploying configuration to the access network if the service provider already has a solution in place for multicasting network and channel configuration files to the access network or if the service provider wishes to unicast per-subscriber configuration changes to set-top boxes.
+An alternative to VCDS and CDI may be required for deploying configuration to the access network if the service provider already has a solution in place for multicasting network and channel configuration files to the access network or if the service provider wishes to unicast per-subscriber configuration changes to STBs.

-The delivery of the network and channel configuration files may be handled externally to the VQE-C on the set-top box.
-The VQE Client provides a set of APIs to receive per-client network configuration data, channel configuration data, and per-subscriber configuration data (that is, an override configuration) from an external client.
+The delivery of the network and channel configuration files may be handled externally to the VQE-C on the STB.
+The VQE-C provides a set of APIs to receive per-client network configuration data, channel configuration data, and per-subscriber configuration data (that is, an override configuration) from an external client.
 Deploying network, channel and override configurations to the VQE-C without using VCDS and CDI requires integrating the Cisco's VQE solution with customized middleware from a third-party vendor.